AzureForEducation/demo-itmarketplace/README.md

 In order to reproduce this demonstration to your customers, partners, and so forth, you should walk through the following:

 1) Navigate to the Azure Portal (https://portal.azure.com) and create a new resource group (suggestivelly called "ITMarketplace").
+This resource group will host our entire solution.
+To see how to create a new resource group through the Azure Portal, please, follow up [this link](https://www.juniper.net/documentation/en_US/vsrx/topics/task/multi-task/security-vsrx-azure-marketplace-resource-group.html).

+2)